-Spondylolithesis – when one of the vertebrae in the low back, moves out of its normal position, usually slipping forwards.
+Spondylolithesis – when one of the vertebrae in the low back, moves out of its usual / normal position, usually slipping forwards.
 This causes instability within the spine.
 If the bone slips too much it may compress onto the surrounding nerves causing pain and neurological symptoms down the legs.

 Sacroiliac Joint (SIJ) Dysfunction – the sacroiliac joint is located at the base of the spine, where the spine meets each side of the pelvis.
 It is a very strong joint that absorbs a lot of force created from the upper and lower body.
 The SIJ doesn’t have much range of motion and can become painful if there is too much motion or too little motion.
 It can also become painful if it becomes inflamed, this is known as sacroiliitis.

 Changes Associated with Age

 Spondylosis – is another term to describe osteoarthritis of the spine.
 It is the age related changes that occur to the spinal column, including the discs and facet joint.
 As these changes occur they can cause pain, inflammation and instability within the joint.
 In some cases it can cause a narrowing of the spinal canal (stenosis).